-The Board is led by chief executive Steve Silk and consists of eight full-time members of staff, six part-time employees and an ever growing number of freelance coaches and volunteers.
+The Board is led by chief executive Steve Silk and consists of nine full-time members of staff, five part-time employees and a large number of freelance coaches and volunteers.

 Affiliated to the England and Wales Cricket Board (ECB) its goal is to develop a fun and enabling environment in which more people in Gloucestershire play and are involved in cricket.

-In order to meet its requirements for ECB funding the GCB must meet agreed annual targets around participation, club accreditation, club members, coaching roles, volunteer roles, player development and many others.
+In order to meet its requirements for ECB funding the GCB must meet agreed annual targets around national programmes, participation, club accreditation, club members, coaching roles, volunteer roles, player development and many others.

-In the last year the GCB has coached more than 6000 children in nearly 200 schools, trained more than 220 new coaches and young leaders and run 35 representative teams.
+In the last year the GCB has coached more than 6000 children in nearly 200 schools, trained more than 200 new coaches and activators and ran more than 30 representative teams.